Moonsville Collective: Albums

 The group self-released two albums in early 2013, "Cradle to the Grave" (January, 2013) and "Salamander Sessions" (February, 2013), the latter of which is a live album of mostly traditional songs.
 Both albums were re-released as a double disc set under Nashville based Indie label Rock Ridge Music, whom they signed with in November 2014.
 In October 2015 the band released the long awaited full length album "Heavy Howl" to critical acclaim.
 Also released through Rock Ridge Music, Heavy Howl showcased many of the group's strong instrumental abilities alongside the timeless songwriting styles of singers Ryan Welch and Corey Adams.
+The band followed up Heavy with a series of self titled EP's known as Moonsville I-V that saw the band exercise a more electric folk sound, incorporating much more piano and electric guitar than prior releases.
+In 2023, Moonsville announced the arrival of a new full length record, A Hundred Highways, to be released in April of 2024 on Rock Ridge Music.